Strong local uniqueness for the vacant set of random interlacements: Bootstrapping

 cf.~above \eqref{def:coarse_admissible3} regarding the function $h(\cdot)$, the statement of Proposition~\ref{prop:coarse_paths} regarding $\Cr{c:nLB}$ and \eqref{eq:bootstrapped_limit_prob1d=3} regarding $\Cr{C:rho}$.
 We also introduce $\mathbb L_0 =L_0\Z^d$ and for $A \subset \Z^d$ the set $\mathbb L_{0}(A) = \{z \in \mathbb L_0: A \cap C_{z, L_0} \ne \emptyset\}$; see below \eqref{def:CDU} for notation.
 If $\gamma$ is a path in $\Z^d$ we abbreviate $\mathbb L_{0}(\gamma)= \mathbb L_{0}(\text{Range}(\gamma))$.
 In bootstrapping from scale $L$ to $N$, the parameters $L_0$ and $K$ will remain fixed.
 For this reason, the dependence of quantities on $L_0$ and $K$ will be implicit in our notation.

 We now introduce the family of (likely) events $\G_L =\{ \G_{z,L} : z\in \mathbb{L}\}$ of interest.
-Their definition will also depend on the scale $L_0$, which, in accordance with the previous paragraph, will not appear explicitly in our notation.
-We seize this opportunity to emphasize that below, when passing from one scale $L$ to another for the family $\G_L$, thus varying $L$, the (base) scale $L_0$ will not change.
-Probability won't enter the picture until the next section.
-For the purposes of the present section, it is sufficient to assume that all events below are defined on a joint measurable space.
+Their definition also depends on the scale $L_0$, which, in accordance with the previous paragraph, will not appear explicitly in our notation; below, when passing from one scale $L$ to another for the family $\G_L$, thus varying $L$, the (base) scale $L_0$ will not change.
 The events in $\G_{L}$ are specified in terms of a `data'